cloudnull/transporter/README.rst

         /var/log/xenosimager.log

-For automated image create please have a look at the example.cron.txt file, which is where you can find cron job examples, but with little to no ingenuity I am sure you could figure out other methods for automated image creation.
+For automated image create please have a look at the example.cron.txt file, which is where you can find cron job examples, but with little to no ingenuity I am sure you could figure out other methods for automated command execution.

 Get Social